Cheng Fei: Competitive history

 Cheng fulfilled her goal of competing at the 2008 Olympic Games in Beijing, China as the captain to the Chinese team.
 In the qualification, Cheng competed on three events, placing first on both vault and floor exercise, and fifth on balance beam.
 She was one of three female gymnasts to have entered 3 Olympic Event Finals in those Games, along with Nastia Liukin and Anna Pavlova.
 In the team final, She led the team to win China's first-ever women's gymnastics Olympic team gold medal in history.
 Individually, she won a bronze medal on vault (even after falling on her own "Cheng Fei vault").
 She got 16.075 and 15.025 on her saltos.
 She won another bronze medal on balance beam (15.950) and placing 7th in the floor exercise event final (14.550), after an uncharacteristic fall.
 Cheng cried after the unfortunate vault and floor finals.
 After the Olympics, she said that she cried about her failure to capture the two gold medals she wanted most until she could cry no more.
 However, she received great support from both her fellow countrymen and the international gymnastics community, who acknowledged her talents and abilities as an exceptional gymnast.
 In a show of respect she gave the winner of the balance beam final Shawn Johnson of United States a small box with silk inside it.

 After the Olympic Games, she competed in various competitions.
 She won three gold medals on vault, floor exercise and balance beam at the DTG World Cup in Stuttgart.
 Her last 2008 competition was the 14th Artistic Gymnastics World Cup in Madrid where she won two gold medals on vault and floor exercise.

-In 2009, she competed at the 25th Universiade in Belgrade and won a team Gold medal and a Silver medal on Vault.
+In 2009, she competed at the 25th Universiade in Belgrade and won a team gold medal and a silver medal on Vault.

-After a near two-year off from competitions due to a leg injury, she competed in the 2011 Chinese National Championships in May on vault and floor Exercise.
+After taking almost two years off from competitions due to a leg injury, she competed in the 2011 Chinese National Championships in May on vault and floor exercise.
 She led the qualifications on vault and finished 2nd in the final.
-She announced her intention to compete in the University Games in August, but was reported to be suffering from leg injury again and retreated from the competition.
+She announced her intention to compete in the University Games in August, but she was reported to be suffering from leg injury again and withdrew from the competition.

 In April 2012, Cheng competed at the Zibo World Cup in her home country, qualifying second into the vault final behind the Dominican Republic's Yamilet Peña Abreu.
-She intended to compete floor as well, but withdrew prior to the qualifying round.
+She intended to compete floor as well but withdrew prior to the qualifying round.
 Cheng won the gold medal in the vault final.

 Cheng injured her Achilles tendon in June 2012, taking her out of the running for the 2012 Chinese Olympic Team.
-In June 2012, she announced her retirement from elite artistic gymnastics, trying to switch from being an elite gymnast to a gymnastics coach.
+In June 2012, she announced her retirement from elite artistic gymnastics and that she would be trying to switch from being an elite gymnast to a gymnastics coach.